Donny97/Tip-Calculator/README.md

 # Tip-Calculator
-A simple tip calculator using js.
+A simple tip calculator using JS.